itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 When Available: Iteration 2, after game rules have been completed

-Frequency of Use: low, up to once a game
+Frequency of Use: Low, up to once a game

 Channel to Actors: GUI/Network code